genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 Following this, when you start any process, the 'startProcess' command reads from the **cfg** directory in the **generated** folder.

-'genesisInstall' also completes config checking, looking out for mistakes in the configured code and providing warnings and error messages.
+`genesisInstall` also completes config checking, looking out for mistakes in the configured code and providing warnings and error messages.
 If an error is encountered, the configuration will not be propagated to the **run/generated/cfg** area.

 ### Syntax